ethereum-optimism/optimism/infrastructure/README.md

 This directory holds the Terraform scripts and the Helm chart overrides to deploy the cloud infrastructure and Kubernetes resources into two Google Cloud projects.

-## Project Creation

-In the GCP Console, create _two_ projects: one to hold the VPN Networking VPC and one to hold the Vault VPC.

 ## GCloud Authentication

 You have to authenticate with the `gcloud` command line tool (download if not already installed).
 If you already have credentials locally for the project, you can simply set `GOOGLE_APPLICATION_CREDENTIALS` to the local file path, and Terraform will utilize those credentials.